Sign up and get 20% off to your first order. Sign up now

 Shape and Curvature Characteristics

-The J Curl is renowned for its gentle curvature roughly 15° - 30°, making it the most natural-looking lash extension available.
+J Curl lash extensions are renowned for their gentle curvature roughly 15° - 30°, making it the most natural-looking lash extension available.

 It closely mimics the curve of most natural lashes, particularly those that grow straight without significant upward lift.